 Buffalo State takes students’ concerns and incident-reporting seriously.
-Report concerns, suggestions, or incidents to the college using one of the forms below.
+Report concerns, suggestions, or incidents to the university using one of the forms below.
 If you need immediate assistance, please call University Police at (716) 878-6333.

 Please read each description below carefully to make sure your concern is addressed.